state-space/public-examples/UnsafeExamples/NarrowTypeAssemblyVuln/DirtyVault/README.md

 - Alice and Bob will call `deposit` and specify a vaultId (in this case, we set it to 1 and 10 respectively - they can be any ID within the specified max vault size of 12).
 - Bob will call `withdrawPacked`, and leave the packed byte data field blank to act symbolically.

-By default all parameters and primitives are set to act symbolically unless a concrete value is specificed.
+By default all parameters and primitives are set to act symbolically unless a concrete value is specified.
 State Space allows you to set concrete values where needed to help manage the world state and size of the state space to explore.
 Without proper constraints, you can easily run into state space explosion and generate tens of thousands of states.

  Your final sequence should look like this: